Sky News: Virgin Media dispute

 On 1 March 2007, Sky's agreement to provide its basic channels (including Sky News) to Virgin Media expired.
 At midnight, Sky News was removed and the EPG entry for the channel was changed to "Sky Snooze Try BBC" until Sir Richard Branson demanded the message be removed, saying: "I have asked them to take it down.
 We do not mean any disrespect to Sky News.
 I think it is a very good news channel."

 Sky News, and the other Sky channels that had been removed, reappeared on Virgin Media on 13 November 2008.

-Viewing audience figures
+Audience figures

 The Daily Telegraph reported in November 2021, "Sky's top performing shows, including Trevor Phillips on Sunday, average around 160,000 viewers".

-In the period from 22 November 2022 to 21 December 2022, Sky News averaged 52,230 each day for its prime time audience (between 7pm and 11pm).
+In the period from 22 November 2022 to 21 December 2022, Sky News averaged 52,230 each day for its prime-time audience (between 7pm and 11pm).
 Its all-day average was 53,350.

 Organisation

 Budget

-As of 2018, Sky News had an estimated £90m annual budget, employs about 500 staff, but it makes a loss of between £15m and £20m a year according to The Guardian.
+As of 2018, Sky News had an estimated £90 million annual budget, employs about 500 staff, but it makes a loss of between £15 million and £20 million a year, according to The Guardian.

 On-air staff

-Bureaus and studios
+Bureaux and studios

-Sky News has bureaus across the world; some are operated in conjunction with other media outlets.
+Sky News has bureaux across the world; some are operated in conjunction with other media outlets.